 Convert to Dataset

-This article describes how to use the Convert to Dataset module in Azure Machine Learning Studio (classic), to convert any data that you might need for an experiment to the internal format used by Studio.
+This article describes how to use the Convert to Dataset module in Azure Machine Learning designer to convert any data for a pipeline to the designer's internal format.

-Conversion is not required in most cases, because Azure Machine Learning implicitly converts data to its native dataset format when any operation is performed on the data.
+Conversion is not required in most cases.
+Azure Machine Learning implicitly converts data to its native dataset format when any operation is performed on the data.

-However, saving data to the dataset format is recommended if you have performed some kind of normalization or cleaning on a set of data, and you want to ensure that the changes are used in further experiments.
+We recommend saving data to the dataset format if you've performed some kind of normalization or cleaning on a set of data, and you want to ensure that the changes are used in other pipelines.

-Convert to Dataset changes only the format of the data, and it does not save a new copy of the data in the workspace.
-To save the dataset, double-click the output port, select Save as dataset, and type a new name.
+Convert to Dataset changes only the format of the data.
+It does not save a new copy of the data in the workspace.
+To save the dataset, double-click the output port, select Save as dataset, and enter a new name.

 How to use Convert to Dataset